leandrocp/mdex/STREAMING_API.md

 3. A repeated id replaces the earlier value for that id.
 4. Any earlier id may be emitted again.
 5. An id keeps its original position when it is replaced.
-6. EOF emits the last chunk with a normal final parse, then ends the Stream.
+6. EOF parses the last chunk normally and emits it only when its AST changed.
 7. Empty input emits no chunks.

 One keyed document may hold several top-level Markdown blocks.
 A later link or